j69/j69.github.io/index.md

+![STHLM2](STHML2.jpg)
-Creative hacker with diverse skills much beyond software construction, a history in systems programming, software validation, programming languages, and open source community building.
+Creative hacker with diverse skills much beyond software construction, a history in systems programming, software validation, programming languages.
 When I'm part of projects that stimulate my imagination I tend to make unpredictably-good things happen.
-I am always growing.
-![STHLM2](STHML2.jpg)

 * I enjoy writing, and sometimes think I'm pretty ok at it.
 Like my code, I like my words to be a mixture of engineering and art.
 * Brew Coffee and love making vegan food and deseerts
 * Obsessed with star and rockets 🚀